TZeys/RVCI/README.md

 ## GUI:

 The GUI lets you intuitively create, modify and delete knob mappings.
-Furthermore, you can easy change COM ports, Baudrate as well as between what Audio Outputs the device should switch between using a physical switch connected to the Arduino.
+Furthermore, you can easily change COM ports, Baudrate as well as between what Audio Outputs the device should switch between using a physical switch connected to the Arduino.
 A "Launch at Startup" option was also included, as deej never seemed to get it right somehow.

 <img width="281" height="489" alt="image" src="https://github.com/user-attachments/assets/8375a57a-db30-4431-aba9-d4a8df22741a" />